intermine/im-docs/docs/system-requirements/software/java.rst

 Run `source` to use this value in the current session.

-You should change the `-Xmx` and `-Xms` values if you have very little or very much RAM in your computer.
+You should change the `-Xmx` and `-Xms` values if you have very little or a lot of RAM in your computer.

-Building a database requires much more memory than running a webapp only.
+Building a database requires much more memory as compared to running only a webapp.

 .. index:: Java, OutOfMemoryError, ANT_OPTS, GRADLE_OPTS